Hanson Industries (ski boots): Flo-fit

 Alden Hanson Sr. was the chief scientist at Dow Chemical during the 1950s and '60s.
-He led development of a Silly Putty-like plastic known as "Flo-fit" and started looking for applications.
-Alden's son Chris used some in an effort to make a better ski boot, which at the time were simple leather boots that were extremely uncomfortable and quickly wore out.
+He led the development of a Silly Putty-like plastic known as "Flo-fit" and started looking for applications.
+Alden's son Chris used some to make a better ski boot, which at the time were simple leather boots that were extremely uncomfortable and quickly wore out.
 Chris built a fiberglass shell that fitted over the entire foot area of the boot to provide support, and then filled the gap with Flo-fit to provide cushioning between the two.
-The prototype was only one boot, not a pair, and Chris stopped work on the design.
+The prototype was only one boot, not a pair, and Chris stopped working on the design.

 Around the same time, Bob Lange started work on a new ski boot design using plastics in place of leather.
 It took several years of development before he had a suitable design, and widespread sales started in the winter of 1965-66.
 These early designs were very stiff and offered a tremendous improvement in control, but they became even more uncomfortable than the leather designs they replaced when the inner liner lost its elasticity around pressure points.
 The area around the leg cuff and especially the ankle would wear out quickly and could draw blood.

 In 1968, Alden Hanson started negotiations with Bob Lange to add Flo-fit to Lange's boot designs.
 Lange proved interested, and hired Chris, an industrial designer, and his brother Denny (Alden Hanson Jr.), a salesman for Head Skis, to help design a system to incorporate the newly christened "Lange-flo" into their boot lineup.
 However, Chris proved more interested in developing a new boot design than working on Lange-flo, and Lange dismissed them both in 1969.

 However, the liners ended up failing when the Lange-flo interacted with the vinyl in cold weather.
 This allowed the Lange-flo to squeeze into the boot, and led to millions of dollars in warranty work in the 1969-1970 season.